 BYFA's theme is B Seen B Heard.
 In the fall 2018 workshop B Seen B Heard: Group Action Photography, BYFA fellows collected portraits of Baltimoreans of all ages and neighborhoods, and asked them to share their thoughts on any Baltimore subject that compelled them: politics, music, religion, art, work, play, inspirations and aspirations.
 This website celebrates the community the fellows discovered.

-Poster-size portraits (36 x 53 inches) will be exhibited on the exterior walls of the Harambee Center in West Baltimore (map), and will stay indefinitely.
+Poster-size portraits (36 x 53 inches) will be exhibited on the exterior walls of Harambee Center in West Baltimore, 1622 N. Carey Street, 21217 (map), and will stay indefinitely.
 Please join us for the public pasting event on

 Saturday, April 27, 2019 (April 28 rain date).